HBPMedical/specifications/content/data-capture/mip_de_identification_strategy.md

 - Specific rules can be defined for other fields based on the MIP or the partner's requirements.
 - By default, information that is not needed for research purposes should be removed.
 - The de-identification rules for EHR data (CSV files) are defined in collaboration with the partner institution.
 The rules and the result of the de-identification must be validated by the partner.
-- DICOM files will be de-identification in two steps, the first one rejecting the DICOM tagged as "secondary" (see details below in the _DICOM files_ section), and the second one including them.
+- DICOM files will be de-identification in two steps, the first one rejecting the DICOM tagged as "secondary" (see details below in the [DICOM files section](#dicom_files)), and the second one including them.
 The partner institution must be informed of the limitations of the imaging de-identification process, chose whether secondary DICOMs must be rejected or included, and validate the result of the de-identification.

-## Responsibilities

-The partners providing data are responsible of the satisfactory de-identification and anonymisation of their data.
-HBP SP8 provides guidelines and help regarding the functionalities of the FedEHR software and its configuration.

 ## Requirement regarding identifiers